Are you curious to learn about the knowledge sharing and knowledge conversion process?

 - Example of Externalization: Consider the scenario where you and your family leave for a tour of Disneyland and get off a lot of tacit knowledge from your journey.
 Then a blog or notes is written down by you (explicit) about your tour experience.
 So, your tacit knowledge is converted to explicit knowledge.

-- Example of Combination: The knowledge which an individual gathers from the various journals and books is applied in the articles or blog.
+- Example of Combination: The knowledge which is accumulated by an individual from the varied books and journals is implemented in the blogs or articles.
 Now, the end-users read such information and grab an understanding of your content.

 - Example of Internalization: Consider the case when an employee read about “How to install a Printer software” from the user guide provided by the authorized company.
 It is his explicit knowledge.
 Then, he gains knowledge about printer software installation that is tacit knowledge.
 Here, explicit knowledge exchange into tacit knowledge.